-Live-streaming platforms like Facebook Live, Twitch and Periscope are already hugely influential.
+Already, live-streaming platforms like Facebook Live, Twitch and Periscope are hugely influential.
 Twitch, for example, generates over 10 million active users daily.
-People of all ages watch live content, with 63% of 18-34 year-olds regularly tuning in.
-Moreover, Figures predict that by 2021, live-streaming is going to be a $70.5 billion industry.
-Going on these figures, it is clearly important and companies hoping to grow their reach must adapt quickly.
+Even more, people of all ages are watching live-streamed content, with 63% of 18-34 year-olds watching content regularly.
+Figures predict that by 2021, live-streaming is going to be a $70.5 billion industry.
+Clearly, live-streaming is on the rise, and organizations hoping to grow their reach must adapt quickly.

-Live-streaming brings users from across the world together for real-time interaction.
-The numbers do not lie: it is on the rise.
-Brands can speak with audiences openly, creating more transparency and trust.
+Live-streaming can unite users across the world for real-time digital engagement.
+The numbers do not lie: its prevalence is on the rise.
+Brands can communicate more directly and authentically with their audiences, and create more transparency, building trust.
+To help you, here are some ways to incorporate live-streaming into your online strategy: